 Nominations for these awards are incredibly detailed.
 This in-depth process helps to illustrate how these institutions and individuals have gone “above and beyond” the normal call of duty to support their institution, serve their public and advance the cause of the museum community.

-Today, we'll be featuring our winner for the 2018 award for Best Education and Outreach over $500,000.
+Today, we'll be featuring our winner for the 2019 award for Best Exhibition Catalog.

-Does your museum have an innovative and impactful education or outreach program planned for the 2019 season?
-Be sure to nominate it for the 2019 award for Best Education and Outreach Partnership!
+Did your museum have a fabulous exhibit catalog that was released during the 2020 season?
+Be sure to nominate it for the 2020 award for Best Exhibition Catalog!
 Learn more here.